iszilagyigit/EfectiveJavaTips/README.md

 Item 54.
 Return empty collections or arrays, instead of not nulls.

 > Don't return null in place of empty array or collections.
+In the unlikely event that there is evidence suggesting that allocating empty connections is harming performance you can return the same immutable empty Collection.
+(Collections.emptyList())